 Getting there was, naturally, an adventure.

 A blizzard hit.
 Then another.
 The moving truck couldn't get through.
-They waited it out, holed up in PA, living out of suitcases — Theo had been living out of his since September, three months of suitcase life, a man of remarkable patience — until finally a window opened in mid-January and the truck got moving.
+They waited it out, holed up together in NJ, then PA, living out of suitcases — Theo had been living out of his since September, three months of suitcase life, a man of remarkable patience — until finally a window opened in mid-January and the truck got moving.

-They signed the lease on a Phoenix townhouse while still somewhere on the highway — toured it over FaceTime, site unseen, and said yes anyway.
-Because at this point, betting on the unknown was kind of their thing.They arrived at the end of January.
+They arrived at the end of January.
 The moving truck came in mid-February.
 In the meantime, they furnished their home with Facebook Marketplace finds and IKEA runs and whatever treasures they could unearth on OfferUp, and slowly, deliberately, made it theirs.

 They'd found a home in each other many long months before.
 They just finally had the same address to prove it.